MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 ## Prerequisites

-There are two major things that we need to have ready and in place before proceeding with the gateway role installation in a standard scenario:
+There are three major things that we need to have ready and in place before proceeding with the gateway role installation in a standard scenario:

 1. Certificates need to be generated for the gateway and management server(s) and installed into the certificate stores.
     1. If the gateway and client servers are being used in a Workgroup scenario, then the clients also need certificates.